uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 * What other time signatures could you make?
 * Maybe you could change samples during playback?
 * Could the amount of beats be controlled by a MIDI CC message?

 Take at look at how the `sampleVolume` is already controlled (line 185 in `IAP.cpp`):

 ```cpp
     if(cc == 21){ sampleVolume = value / 127.0; }
 ```

-Could we do something similar using a _shared variable_ in the header (.h) file and a 'for loop' to help with this?
+Could we do something similar using a _shared variable_ in the header (.h) file and a 'for loop' to help with this feature?

   ```cpp
     // in your .h file...